Holonomy reductions of Cartan geometries and curved orbit decompositions: Introduction

-We now give a brief outline of the article: The main result will be developed in section \ref{sec-holred}.
+We now give a brief outline of the article: The main result will be developed in Section \ref{sec-holred}.
 There we begin with a short review of general Cartan geometries in \ref{2.1}, but refer the interested reader to the extensive treatments of these structures that can be found in \cite{sharpe,cap-slovak-par}.
 We introduce the notion of holonomy of a general Cartan geometry in \ref{sec-holon} and then discuss how a given holonomy reduction canonically induces a decomposition of the manifold in \ref{P-types}.
 Our main theorem \ref{2.5} describes the structure of the curved orbit decomposition and the relations of the induced Cartan-subgeometries with the ambient Cartan geometry.
-A particularly interesting area of applications is formed by the solutions of BGG-equations and the study of their zero-locus, and the general principles for this are outlined in \ref{3.1}.
-In section \ref{sec-exmp} we study several concrete BGG-equations.
-We begin in \ref{sec-exmp-proj} with a third order differential equation that governs the existence of of an Einstein metric, whose Levi--Civita connection is projectively equivalent to a given affine torsion-free connection.
-In \ref{complex-projective} we treat an equation on complex projective structures whose solutions describe (almost) K\"{a}hler metrics on the manifold.
-In section \ref{Fefferman} we discuss how our general holonomy reduction results can be applied to Fefferman-type constructions.
-The relation with the original Fefferman-construction is discussed in detail.
+A particularly interesting area of applications is formed by the solutions of BGG-equations and the study of their zero-loci, and the general principles for this are outlined in \ref{3.1}.
+In Section \ref{sec-exmp} we study several concrete BGG-equations.
+We begin in \ref{sec-exmp-proj} with a third order differential equation that governs the existence of an Einstein metric, whose Levi--Civita connection is projectively equivalent to a given torsion-free affine connection.
+In \ref{complex-projective} we treat an equation on complex projective type structures which include and generalise the $h$-projective structures of interest in the literature \cite{Apostolov-Calderbank-Gauduchon,matveev}.
+The solutions of the equation involved describe (almost) K\"{a}hler metrics on the manifold.
+In Section \ref{Fefferman} we discuss how our general holonomy reduction results can be applied to Fefferman-type constructions.
 Finally we discuss the equation governing almost Einstein scales in conformal geometry in \ref{almost-Einstein} and give an interesting analog of that equation in CR-geometry, \ref{CR-almost-Einstein}.